vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 We have two different databases run in two different places.
 Each is a composite database:

-- **host** - runs `ProofDb`, which proxies queries to `ProviderDb`.
+- **Host** - runs `ProofDb`, which proxies queries to `ProviderDb`.
 In turn, `ProviderDb` forwards the call to Ethereum RPC provider.
 Finally, `ProofDb` stores information about what proofs will need to be generated for the guest.
-- **guest** - runs WrapStateDb, which proxies calls to `StateDb`.
+- **Guest** - runs `WrapStateDb`, which proxies calls to `StateDb`.
   - `StateDb` consists of state passed from the host and has only the content required to be used by deterministic execution of the Solidity code in the guest.
 Data in the `StateDb` is stored as sparse Ethereum Merkle Patricia Tries, hence access to accounts and storage serves as verification of state and storage proofs.
-  -  `WrapStateDb` is an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) for `StateDb` that implements Database trait.
+  -  `WrapStateDb` is an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) for `StateDb` that implements `Database` trait.
 It additionally does caching of the accounts, for querying storage, so that the account is only fetched once for multiple storage queries.

 ```mermaid
 %%{init: {'theme':'dark'}}%%